These popsicle stick snowman ornaments are a simple snowman craft , easy enough for toddlers and preschoolers to make with little assistance.

-Supplies for craft stick snowman ornaments:
+Supplies needed for our popsicle stick snowman ornaments:

-- jumbo craft sticks
+- jumbo popsicle sticks

 - white paint